A-suozhang/MuscleController/README.md

 # MuscleController

 ### Description
-This is the implementation code for MuscleController. which is a user-friendly controller based on EMG with Deep Learning Methods
+This is the implementation code for MuscleController. a user-friendly controller based on EMG with Deep Learning Methods

 ### The Dataset
-The dataset(dataset.npz) is at home menu, containing datas in numpy array(the last column is label)
+The dataset(dataset.npz) is at home folder, containing datas in numpy array(the last column being its label)

 ### The Neural Network Part
 We adopt Deep Learning method when it comes to determine complex actions.
-We implemented the Text-CNN version and the LSTM version in Tensorflow(1.6.0) , both achieved pleasing results. (based on git@github.com:dennybritz/cnn-text-classification-tf.git ) You could find it in MuscleController-TF folder.
+We implemented the Text-CNN version and the LSTM version in Tensorflow(1.6.0) , both achieved good results. (based on git@github.com:dennybritz/cnn-text-classification-tf.git ) You could find it in MuscleController-TF folder.

 We completed the PyTorch version of the Neural Network part afterwards, also could be seen at sEMGDemo-PyTorch.

 ### The Interaction Part
-We implemented the Keyboard and Mouse interaction in Python with the PyUserInput.
+We implemented the Keyboard and Mouse interaction in Python with the package PyUserInput.

 The final version of the fronter of MuscleController is written in C#, which could be found at MuscleController-C#